 Withdrawals are often waived in three ways:

-With the second option the loss will simply be the open market value of the right to receive withdrawals at the date of transfer, similar to estimating the initial discount but using the revised parameters.
+For the second option the loss will be the open market value of the right to receive withdrawals at the date of transfer.
+This is similar to estimating the initial discount, but using the revised parameters such as the age and health of the settlor at the time of the waiver.
 Most insurers will not undertake this process due to the costs involved with re-underwriting the individual for a second time.
-It is therefore down to the settlor to seek appropriate advice and record the value of the gift as it will need to be disclosed should they die within seven years of giving up their right to withdrawals.
+It is therefore down to the settlor to seek appropriate advice and record the value of the gift as it will need to be disclosed should they die within seven years of giving up their right to withdrawals, or to assess whether an entry charge applies (where the DGT is a structured as a flexible or discretionary trust).

 Funds that are within the settlor’s estate are potentially liable to 40% IHT on death whereas the future right to withdrawals, prior to any decision to waive, is immediately outside the estate on death.
 Assuming the trust deed allows for the withdrawals established by a DGT to be waived, it might be worth seeing if these withdrawals can be used in other ways before recommending such action.
 This will avoid a new gift and seven-year clock.